- I-485 AOS Overview

 - Copies of both sides of your EAD if you already had one.

-For those who are secondary applicant and does not have a Social Security Number or not allowed to work can apply for Social Security Number , after receiving the EAD Card.
+Depending on the service center, EAD approval may take few weeks to few months.
+Those who are secondary applicant and do not have a Social Security Number or not allowed to work can apply for Social Security Number after receiving the EAD Card.

 The Advance Parole or Travel Document is used to apply for admission to the United States upon return from abroad without having to obtain a visa from a US Embassy or consulate.
 You must fill Form I-131 for Advance Parole.
 There is a non refundable Filling fee of $165 to be paid by check or money order.
 This document is usually issued for the time it takes for the AoS application to be processed and is valid for multiple entries.
 Once your Advance Parole (Travel Document) application is approved, you will receive 2 copies of form I-512.
 You must carry all 2 copies when you travel out of the US for the first time.
 One copy will be taken by the the USCIS officer at the port of entry.
 The second copy is for you and should be used during all subsequent trips.